New York City police officer killed in Harlem shooting | DW | 22.01.2022

 Three officers then responded to the situation on the ground floor of an apartment located on 135th Street.

-The shooting in Harlem marked the third shooting in four days where officers faced gunfire on the job.
-A total of four police officers have been shot this week.

-New York has seen a spike in violent crimes during the pandemic, which is proving to be an early challenge for the new mayor who took on the job this January, after putting public safety at the center of his mayoral campaign.
+New York has seen a spike in violent crimes during the pandemic, which is proving to be an early challenge for the new mayor who was elected for the job in November after putting public safety at the center of his mayoral campaign.

 rm, sdi/fb (AFP, Reuters)